utkarshjaulkar/Rock-Paper-Scissor/README.md

 		and discipline in EXCEL format.<br>
 		iv.
 Readme.md : describing the project and the documentations for the<br>
 		application(including contributing, files and folders, hosting information).<br>
-	e.
-Push the content with correct commit msg in the developer branch<br>
+1. Push the content with correct commit msg in the developer branch<br>
-	f.
-Merge the developer branch into main without deleting developer branch<br>
+1. Merge the developer branch into main without deleting developer branch<br>
-	g.
-Tag & Release the app from the main branch.<br>
+1. Tag & Release the app from the main branch.<br>
-	h.
-Make changes in each file in the developer branch.<br>
+1. Make changes in each file in the developer branch.<br>
-	i.
-Push to the developer branch with the correct commit msg.<br>
+1. Push to the developer branch with the correct commit msg.<br>
-	j.
-Merge into the main branch without deleting the developer branch.<br>
+1. Merge into the main branch without deleting the developer branch.<br>
-	k.
-Tag & Release the app from the main branch.<br>
+1. Tag & Release the app from the main branch.<br>

+## Directoru information
+1. This repository includes one folder("images") and four files(Index.html, Profile.json, Profile.xlsv, Readme.md) conntaining portfolio information
+2. "image" folder contains image file(profile.jpg)

+## Contributing files
+1. Index.html
+2. Profile.json
+3. Profile.xlsv
+4. Image file
+5. Readme.md